Support Home Experiment Builder Experiment Tree Nodes

 Default = blank

-Name of group participants will be matched to.
-Leave blank to match to any group.
 Start Node Group names cannot be more than 255 characters long.

 Finish Node

-The Finish Node marks the end-point(s) of your experiment.
+The Finish Node marks the end-point of your experiment for participants whose data you want to collect.

 Image of a Finish node when added to the Experiment Tree

-• Will be counted towards your recruitment progress.
+• Counted towards your recruitment progress.

-• Will be included in your downloadable data.
+• Included in your downloadable data.

-• Their reserved Token will be consumed.
+• Their reserved Token is consumed.

-Using Multiple Finish Nodes: Most experiments will only need one Finish Node.
+Most experiments will only need one Finish Node.
 However, it is possible to have multiple Finish Nodes.

 Configuration Settings